BLACKPINK “GO” Korean Slang Explained — 가자, ㄱㄱ, 달려, and 가보자고 in the DEADLINE Era (Updated May 2026)

 💬 Meaning: a texting style that uses the first consonants of Korean syllables

 The reason 초성체 feels fast is simple: it removes the middle of the word but keeps enough of the shape for Korean readers to guess the meaning.
-This is why ㅋㅋㅋ can show laughter, ㅠㅠ can show crying, and ㄱㄱ can signal “go go.”
+This is why ㅋㅋㅋ (keu-keu-keu, “haha / lol”) can show laughter, ㅠㅠ (yoo-yoo, crying or emotional reaction) can show tears, and ㄱㄱ (gogo) can signal “go go.”
 The style is especially useful in spaces where speed matters: gaming, live comments, group chats, and fan reactions during a comeback drop.

 |---|---|---|---|